Bharat Jodo Yatra not taken out to project Rahul Gandhi as PM face: Jairam Ramesh | Politics

 Congress leader Jairam Ramesh on Saturday said the Bharat Jodo Yatra has not been organised to project Rahul Gandhi as a prime ministerial candidate for the 2024 Lok Sabha polls, asserting that the foot march has nothing to do with elections.

-The former Union minister also said Gandhi has succeeded in highlighting three big issues during the yatra -- economic inequality, social polarisation and political authoritarianism.
+The former Union minister also said the yatra is meant to ''ideologically combat the RSS and the BJP''.

 Replying to a reporter's question here, the Congress general secretary in-charge communications said, ''The Bharat Jodo Yatra has not been taken out to project Rahul Gandhi as a prime ministerial candidate.
 It is an ideological yatra and Gandhi is its main face.
 But it is not an individual's yatra.''
 He asserted that the Kanyakumari-to-Kashmir foot march, which is currently passing through Haryana, is not an ''election yatra''.